smutt/danish/README.md

 * python-pcapy
 * python-dpkt

-### python-dpkt & danish OpenWRT packages
+### Danish OpenWRT package
-At time of writing the [python-dpkt package](https://github.com/openwrt/packages/pull/4256) is not yet merged into the [OpenWRT Repository](https://github.com/openwrt/packages).
-Once it is merged, a pull request will be submitted for a Danish package to be created.

-Until these packages are merged into the OpenWRT repository step 2 below will be required to install Danish.
+Until the Danish package is merged into the OpenWRT packages repository step 2 below will be required to install.

 ### Building an Image with Danish
 All shell commands below are to be executed from your OpenWRT or LEDE base directory.

 1. Follow the instructions for building an [OpenWRT](https://github.com/openwrt/openwrt) or [LEDE](https://lede-project.org/docs/guide-developer/quickstart-build-images) image.
-2. Before actually compiling anything insert python-dpkt and danish package files into feeds/packages
+2. Before actually compiling anything insert the danish package file into feeds/packages.
-  - `mkdir feeds/packages/lang/python-dpkt/`
-  - Copy Makefile from [python-dpkt PR](https://github.com/openwrt/packages/pull/4256) to `feeds/packages/lang/python/python-dpkt/Makefile`
   - `mkdir feeds/packages/net/danish`
   - Copy Makefile from [danish github repository](https://github.com/smutt/danish) to `feeds/packages/net/danish/Makefile`
   - `./scripts/feeds update -a`